d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

-If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`chapter_channels`) or as a fully-connected layer acting indepdendently on each pixel location.
+If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`chapter_channels`) or as a fully-connected layer acting independently on each pixel location.
 Another way to view this is to think of each element in the spatial dimension (height and width) as equivalent to an example and the channel as equivalent to a feature.